Critical Bima Sugam API Integration Mistakes Indian Insurers Must Avoid in 2026

 Use API Gateways for Services that Need to Communicate

-Another important thing which needs to be dealt with when services are separated from the monolithic structure into distinct microservices is their communication.
+Another important thing that needs to be dealt with when services are separated from the monolithic structure into distinct microservices is their communication.
 Here API gateways will act as intermediaries for efficient service requests.

 1. API gateways (NGINX, Kong, etc. are applied for managing service calls